tmtsoftware/csw/docs/src/main/commons/command.md

 ### submit
 Sending a `submit` message with a command returns a `SubmitResponse` as a Future.
-The Future returned by `submit` will always be the final response in case of short running command, which may be a positive completion (Completed or
+The Future returned by `submit` will always be the final response in case of short running command which may be a positive completion (`Completed` or `CompletedWithResult`) or a negative completion (`Invalid`, `Error`, `Cancelled`, `Locked`) or initial response in case of long running command which can be `Started`.
-CompletedWithResult) or a negative completion (`Invalid`, `Error`, `Cancelled`, `Locked`).
-In case of long running command, `Started` response is returned and then user can either `query` for response or `queryFinal`  for final response.
+In case of long running command, `Started` or `Invalid` response is returned and then user can either `query` for response or `queryFinal`  for final response.

 This example shows an immediate response command using `submit` that returns `Started`, and `queryFinal` to get the final response.